uNetworking/uWebSockets.js/README.md

 ![](misc/Manycast%20latency%20comparison%20%5Blower%20is%20better%5D.png)

 ### :crossed_swords: Battle proven
-We've been fully standards compliant with a perfect Autobahn|Testsuite score since 2016<sup><a href="https://unetworking.github.io/uWebSockets.js/report.pdf">[2]</a></sup>.
-Companies with everything to lose rely on µWebSockets on a daily basis - we power the trading APIs of [Bitfinex.com](https://bitfinex.com) & [Kraken.com](https://www.kraken.com/), handling volumes of multiple billions of USD every day.
-Other companies include [Trello](https://trello.com), where µWebSockets is serving their 50 million users with real-time board updates.
+We've been fully standards compliant with a perfect Autobahn|Testsuite score since 2016<sup><a href="https://unetworking.github.io/uWebSockets.js/report.pdf">2</a></sup>. µWebSockets powers many of the biggest crypto exchanges in the world, handling trade volumes of multiple billions of USD every day.
+If you trade crypto, chances are you do so via µWebSockets.

 ### :package: Easily installed
-We *recommend, for simplicity* installing with `yarn add uWebSockets.js@uNetworking/uWebSockets.js#v19.3.0` or any such [release](https://github.com/uNetworking/uWebSockets.js/releases).
+We *recommend, for simplicity* installing with `yarn add uWebSockets.js@uNetworking/uWebSockets.js#v20.1.0` or any such [release](https://github.com/uNetworking/uWebSockets.js/releases).

 Being an open source project, you are of course perfectly free to choose other ways of installation as you might prefer.